MaibornWolff/metric-gardener/README.md

 ### TODOs

+-   Map start_rule for python
+-   No duplicate code for metrics like rloc that depends upon other metric results.
+-   Rename callExpression Resolver to accessor Resolver
 -   Remove metrics from relationship list
 -   Configurable language specifics (has heavy candidate building, has generics, etc.)
 -   Skip primitive types like (void, boolean, etc.) during accessor scan and usage candidates building